DanielLiamAnderson/Packaide/README.md

 python -m pip install -r requirements.txt
 ```

-You will either need Conda to be on your `PATH` for this to work, or will need to run it from an
+For the best results, you should run this from inside an
 [activated Conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment).
 You should also set the environment variable `CONDA` to point to the root of your Conda installation, since this will help
 the installation script locate where you have installed it.